 4. Who was your most challenging client, and what did you do?

 This is a question for real estate agents in Babylon and the Surrounding Communities that both buyers and sellers should ask.
 In fact, it’s one that most employers ask some version of in job interviews.
 It lets you know where an agent’s weak spots are and how she handles difficult clients.

 What you’re trying to discover here is whether the agent has the patience and commitment to do whatever it takes to work with all personality types.
 A particular red flag to be on the lookout for is an agent trashing a former “difficult” client.
 That just isn’t-professional.

 5. Can you make my offer more attractive without offering more money?

-Real estate agents in Long Island are often asked this because buyers need to know that their agent has more tools in her negotiation toolbox than just an offer increase.
+Real estate agents in Babylon and the Surrounding Communities are often asked this because buyers need to know that their agent has more tools in her negotiation toolbox than just an offer increase.
 You can always offer more money, but a good agent should have more tricks up her sleeve.
 Your agent should be able to leverage such things as buyers needing a quick closing or wanting to wait till the end of the school year.
 Your agent should be able to glean the pertinent facts and leverage them for you.

-These may be the top 5 questions real estate agents in Long Island are asked, but they are by no means the only ones.
+These may be the top 5 questions real estate agents in Babylon and the Surrounding Communities are asked, but they are by no means the only ones.
 And you should ask your agent plenty of questions both before and after you sign a contract to work with her.
 But that also means you need an agent who is able and willing to listen to you and who has the knowledge and experience to answer your questions.
 Our agents do both.